stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-Domain kernels are distinct from the other four user-supplied kernel types because they must be passed data for the whole domain rather than a single cell-column or field.
-This permits the use of kernels that have not been written to conform to the single-column approach which simplifies the integration with existing code.
+Domain kernels are distinct from the other four user-supplied kernel types because they must be passed data for the whole domain rather than a single cell-column or dof.
+This permits the use of kernels that have not been written to conform to the single-column/dof approach which simplifies the integration with existing code.
 Obviously, any parallelisation in the 'domain' kernel must be consistent with that in the rest of the application.
 The motivation for such kernels in